sumit1203/crypto-booking/README.md

-# Crypto booking app
+# Crypto Booking

-The Crypto booking app is a simple web app that uses the Winding Tree services to enable bookings of a hotel rooms with Ether or Lif tokens payment.
-The web app works only with a specific hotel that has all his content published in a WT hotel index deployed on an ETH testnet network.
+This repository contains all the necessary solutions to offer hotel rooms in exchange of ETH or Lif tokens.
+It is compound by a web app, server signer and smart contracts, it connects directly to WT api, the hotel need to be deployed in one of WT networks.

-For mor info read the [docs](https://docs.google.com/document/d/1ERV07bu1K4tpnZh7aZhA4Z4MlDQteVH2TwDk5AvWM7w/edit?usp=sharing)
+For more info read the [docs](https://docs.google.com/document/d/1ERV07bu1K4tpnZh7aZhA4Z4MlDQteVH2TwDk5AvWM7w/edit?usp=sharing)

+## App
+ The web app to show hotel inventory from WT api is located inside of the [app](https://github.com/windingtree/crypto-booking-app/tree/develop/app) directory

+## Server
+ The server to sign offers and manage bookings is located inside of the [server](https://github.com/windingtree/crypto-booking-app/tree/develop/server) directory

 ## Smart contracts
- Are located inside of the [smart-contracts](https://github.com/windingtree/crypto-booking-app/tree/develop/smart-contracts) directory
+ The smart contracts to manage rooms availability is located inside of the [smart-contracts](https://github.com/windingtree/crypto-booking-app/tree/develop/smart-contracts) directory

-## Server
- Are located inside of the [smart-contracts](https://github.com/windingtree/crypto-booking-app/tree/develop/server) directory